SHUBHAM-HARINKHEDE/BReminder/README.md

 3. scan QR code with registerd whatsapp no and send join powerful-eight message.
 4. Now add birthdays.
 5. All set, now you will start getting birtday notification on your whatsapp number.

+Note: Notification feature is not avaible as project deployed on free tier.